Searching...

 Our high voltage amplifiers supply ranges from 0.3kV to 40kV voltage and 3W to 1200W power with slew rates up to 1200V/us.

-Pulse Output Type High Voltage Power Supply: Link to our products line
+Pulse Output Type High Voltage Power Supply

 High-voltage pulse power supplies are power supplies that can output high-voltage pulses at high speed.